H-Studio logo

 B2B SaaS startups offer cloud-hosted software with recurring subscription revenue, focused on organizational workflows rather than individual users.
 That separates them fundamentally from traditional software vendors who sell licenses, and from professional-services firms that mostly bill time.

-The business model rests on three pillars: cloud delivery without local installation, a subscription model with monthly or annual payments, and scalable usage for many customers on shared infrastructure (multi-tenant architecture).
-The customer doesn't buy code — they buy ongoing access to a service.
+The business model usually rests on three pillars: cloud delivery, recurring payments and a product that does not need to be rebuilt for every new customer.
+The architecture can be multi-tenant, single-tenant or hybrid.
+The customer generally doesn't buy code — they buy ongoing access to a service.

 What separates a B2B SaaS startup from a classic IT services firm comes down to one criterion: when a new customer joins, revenue rises but costs don't rise proportionally.
 That leverage is the economic core of the model.